 However, this argument has its share of problems.
 First, it’s not actually an argument for ESV at all.
 At best, it amounts to a (failed) attempt to quell criticisms of ESV, or perhaps end debate about it altogether.
 Herein lies the problem.
 This “letter kills” gambit swiftly puts an end to dialogue by way of a brute spiritual power move.
 It embodies an all-too-easy spiritual one-upmanship, in which I automatically become guilty before God if I attempt to defend a high view of Scripture against ESV.
 Thus, ESV’s critics conveniently lose the debate (by hypothesis) from the outset.
 It goes without saying, this is not the way of true philosophy, conversation, or dialectic.
 We can do much better.

 Second, this “letter of Scripture” criticism is based on a serious misunderstanding of Paul’s line of thought in 2 Corinthians 3.
 In that letter and chapter, Paul is contrasting two sorts of ministries: “the ministry of death” (v.7) and the “ministry of the Spirit” (v.8).
 Well, what is this “ministry of death”?
-Is it the ministry that argues for the truth of Scripture?
+Is it the ministry that defends the truthfulness of Scripture?
 That’s not what Paul says.
 He tells us, perspicuously, what it is–namely, the “ministry of condemnation” (v.9), the “old covenant” (v.14), the one “carved in letters on stone” (v.7).